A Glug of Oil

 Make the potatoes

-1. For the topping, boil the potatoes in salted water until tender.
+1. For the topping, boil the potatoes in salted water until tender then drain well and mash thoroughly.
+Stir in the butter and egg yolks.

 For the filling

-1. Melt the butter in a large pan.
-Add the shallots, carrots and celery, gently fry until soft, then add in the garlic.
+1. Melt the butter in a large pan and add the shallots, carrots and celery, gently fry until soft, then add the garlic.
+Don't rush this as they won't cook in the oven.
+Putting a lid on the pan will help speed things up.

-4. Add the tomatoes and break them up a bit.
-Add the stock and cook for 10–15 minutes, until thickened up a bit.
+3. Add add the tomatoes and break them up a bit.
+Add the stock and cook for 10-15 minutes, until thickened just a little bit as the chicken will soak it up.

 Preheat the oven to 180°C/160°C Fan/Gas 4